Steadily does the math you never do

 You type the goal and the deadline.
 It works backward to figure out when each step has to begin.

-Module 1 starts April 14th.
+Step 1 starts April 14th.
 Not June 14th.

 You type the goal and the deadline.
 It works backward to figure out when each step has to begin.

-Module 1 starts April 14th.
+Step 1 starts April 14th.
 Not June 14th.

 Most people discover they’re overbooked when they’re already drowning.
 Steadily shows you weeks ahead.